nulladmin1/nix-flake-templates/flutter-nix/README.md

     }
     ```
   - Change package details accordingly
     _Note: changing the name of the app here doesn't change the name of the binary or the project - those are controlled by the Flutter project itself.
-That's why its recommended to delete the existing one and make a new one_
+So, don't forget to run `flutter create .`_

     ```nix
     {